AI-group-team/data-visualization-and-analysis/README.md

-# Raw flight data analysis by power bi
+# Raw flight data visualization by using powerBI tool.

-Welcome to the project!
-Here you can find important documentation.
+## Welcome to the project!
+Here you can find important information from different data combination visualization point of viiew.

-## Documentation
+### Documentation

 - [Download PDF](./file/BigDataGroup.pdf)